bhofstaetter/silverstripe-dataobject-linkextension/README.md

 If your DataObject is linked to a specific page, you could use this function to provide that page.
 It will be used in the Link() function.
 Otherwise the link would be the current page.

+You could also use those methods to modify the breadcrumbs per class
+- getBreadcrumbsMaxDepth()
+- getBreadcrumbsUnlinked()
+- getBreadcrumbsStopAtPageType()
+- getBreadcrumbsShowHidden()

 #### 4. dev/build
 Don't forget to dev/build after adding the extension to an DataObject